laiweileeee/nusmaps/README.md

 _Map view for 'events'_
 - [x] Add Mapbox map
+- [ ] Display pins for list of events
+  - [x] Display all pins
   - [ ] Display pins for list of events based on zoom level
-- [ ] Add popup to display event detials for pins on click event
+- [x] Add popup to display event detials for pins on click event
 - [ ] Styling

 <br/>